-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-The member or legally authorized representative (LAR) has the option of designating a representative to assist with the responsibilities of being an employer in the Consumer Directed Services (CDS) option.
-An employer may appoint a willing adult as a designated representative (DR) to assist or to perform employer responsibilities.
-The employer maintains responsibility and accountability for decisions and actions taken by the DR. If the employer chooses to appoint or change a DR, the employer must complete Form 1720, Appointment of Designated Representative.
-The employer must notify the financial management services agency (FMSA) by fax or telephone within two business days after the appointment or change of a DR.
+The member or legally authorized representative (LAR) has the option to appoint a designated representative (DR) to assist with the responsibilities of being a CDS employer in the Consumer Directed Services (CDS) option.
+If a CDS employer decides to appoint a DR, after the financial management services agency (FMSA) has been selected, then the FMSA assists the CDS employer in appointing a DR. A CDS employer may appoint a willing adult as a DR to assist or to perform CDS employer responsibilities.
+The CDS employer maintains responsibility and accountability for decisions and actions taken by the DR. If the CDS employer chooses to appoint or change a DR, the CDS employer must complete Form 1720, Appointment of Designated Representative.

-If the employer notifies the FMSA by telephone, the employer must fax or mail a copy of Form 1720 to the FMSA within five business days after the appointment or change of a DR.

-If an employer decides to revoke the appointment of a DR, the employer must:

-complete Form 1721, Revocation of Appointment of Designated Representative; and

-provide a copy of the completed form to the FMSA within two days after the effective date of the revocation.

-Based on documentation provided by the FMSA of an employer's inability to meet employer responsibilities, the person-centered service planning team may recommend that the employer designate a DR to assist with or to perform employer responsibilities.
+The person appointed as the DR by the member or LAR must:

+be willing to serve as the member's or LAR's DR for participation in the CDS option;

+be or become actively involved with the member; and

+complete the self-assessment in Form 1582, Consumer Directed Services Responsibilities, and any assessment required by the member's program.

 A DR must not:

-sign or represent himself as the employer;
+sign or represent themselves as the CDS employer;

 be paid to perform employer responsibilities;

-be an employee of the employer;
+be an employee of the CDS employer;

-have a spouse employed by the employer; or
+have a spouse employed by the CDS employer; or

 provide a program service to the member.

+The CDS employer must notify the FMSA by fax or telephone within two business days after the appointment or change of a DR.

+If the CDS employer notifies the FMSA by telephone, the CDS employer must fax or mail a copy of Form 1720 to the FMSA within five business days after the appointment or change of a DR.

+If a CDS Employer decides to revoke the appointment of a DR, the CDS employer must:

+complete Form 1721, Revocation of Appointment of Designated Representative; and

+provide a copy of the completed form to the DR, the FMSA and the individual’s case manager/service coordinator within two days after the effective date of the revocation.

+Based on documentation provided by the FMSA of a CDS employer's inability to meet employer responsibilities, the person-centered service planning team may recommend that the CDS employer designate a DR to assist with or to perform CDS employer responsibilities.

 8230 Developing the Individual Service Plan in the CDS Option